JustinFincher/UniLWP.Droid.Doc/technical/customize.rst

 Wallpaper Preview
 ^^^^^^^^^^^^^^^^^

-To change the wallpaper preview icon, replace the jpg file at ``Assets/FinGameWorks/UniLWP/Droid/Plugins/unilwp.customize.androidlib/res/mipmap/unilwp_preview.jpg``.
+To change the wallpaper preview icon, replace the jpg file within the ``unilwp.customize.androidlib`` folder.
+The exact path should be ``res/mipmap/unilwp_preview.jpg``.
+For more about the ``unilwp.customize.androidlib`` folder, please refer to :doc:`android_library`.

+..
+Note:: Optionally, since 0.0.2 preview.2, you can utilize the mipmap manage tool under in Project Settings (``UniLWP/Resources/Mipmap``) to upload images into the mipmap folder.

 Advanced Behavior
 -----------------